 This post was originally published in January of 2014.
 I update it each year based on the feedback on here from our readers.
-Last updated on October 17th, 2018.
+2020 update published on Brandon’s Personal Website.

 Seems like everyone I know regularly drinks coffee or another form of caffeine.
 Since everyone is doing it, it must be ok, right?

 In this guide to beating your caffeine dependency, you will find:

 - Why I quit coffee cold turkey